3D Prints Are Limited To 50g Per Print. Prints Will Be Scheduled Monday - Friday, With Only One Print A Day.

 Items printed from the library 3D printer and not picked up within 30 days after being printed become the property of Reed Library.
 Items must be picked up by the individual who requested them.

 Specifically, the library's 3D printer may not be used to create materials that are:

 Designated library staff will look over the file to see if there are any obvious problems that need to be addressed.
-Please refer to our Helpful Hints Before You Print section to make sure your design is printer-friendly before you submit your file.
+Please refer to our Helpful Hints Before You Print section, on the right of this screen, to make sure your design is printer-friendly before you submit your file.

 3D printing is the process of creating a physical object from a digital model.
 This is typically done through the use of a 3D printer which lays down many thin layers of material.

 3D printing is useful to anyone and can be used to create low-volume custom prototypes.
 For example, models for class projects, testing design ideas, creating visual aids, creating components to incorporate into larger-scale models.
 These ideas can be applied to many fields of study, from the sciences to the arts.
 The possibilities are endless, limited only to the size of the printer and your imagination.